-*Warning: spoilers ahead for Stranger Things series 1-3*
+*Warning: spoilers ahead for Stranger Things seasons one-three*

-Thankfully, it also looks as if all of season four’s scripts are ready to go, after the Stranger Writers twitter account posted a picture of them with the caption: “The complete season”.
+Hopefully we won’t have to wait too long for shooting to finish – all of season four’s scripts are ready to go according to the Stranger Writers Twitter account, which posted a picture of them with the caption: “The complete season”.

-It’s hard to tell just from the scripts in the picture, but it looks as if we can expect season four to consist of nine episodes – this makes sense as it would follow a pattern of eight episodes in season one and three, and nine episodes in season two and four.
+It’s hard to tell just from the scripts in the picture, but it looks as if we can expect season four to consist of nine episodes – following a pattern of eight episodes in season one and three, and nine episodes in season two and four.

 Filming for previous seasons has often taken between six and seven months to complete, while four months are usually required for post-production, according to Collider.

-A summer release date would also make sense considering Stranger Things’ track record – season one came out in July 2016, season two was released in October 2017 and season three came out in July 2019.
+A summer 2021 release date would therefore make sense considering Stranger Things’ track record – season one came out in July 2016, season two was released in October 2017 and season three came out in July 2019.

 This prediction falls in line the show’s IMDb page, which says the first episode will be released in 2021.
 The page also reveals that episode one is titled: “Chapter One: The Hellfire Club”, while the tagline for the episode reads, “We’re not in Hawkins anymore” – a reference to The Wizard of Oz.